findkit/findkit/packages/docs/docs/ui/patterns/embedding/offset.md

 	// We use the site header so no need for the build-in one
 	header: false,

-	// Allow focus to the header but not to the main content
+	// Allow focus only to the header when the search modal is open.
-	// and footer when the modal is open
+	// Eg. set all direct children of the body except the header to be inert
-	inert: "main, footer",
+	inert: "body > *:not(header)",

 	css: `
 		.findkit--modal-container {